As an international student on a student visa, there are limited circumstances where you can reduce your study load:

 You may study less than 100 per cent load if you require less than 100 per cent load to complete.
 This situation may arise because:

-- You were granted subject exemptions or credit recognition;
+- You were granted subject exemptions or recognition of prior learning;

 - You have failed a number of subjects and need to extend your course to complete.